 Roti Benggali goes very well with local coffee.
 It's white bread, freshly baked daily and sent out to most coffeeshops around Georgetown.
-Roti Benggali actually derived its name from the word ,' Penggali' which means 'shareholders' in tamil.
+Roti Benggali actually derived its name from the word ,' Paggali' which means 'shareholders' in tamil.
 Sheik Mohd Ismail an Indian Muslim came over from Madras, India in 1932 to pursue his livelihood in this new land of opportunities.
-As soon as he settled down in Georgetown, he set up a business with his group of friends and called the co-op - 'roti penggali'.
+As soon as he settled down in Georgetown, he set up a business with his group of friends and called the co-op - 'roti paggali'.
 Local residents mistook the name to be 'Roti Benggali' and has been called such since.
 In 1964, the bakery was renamed 'Ismalia Bakery' from 'Paggalis' .
 In 2007, Ismalia Bakery was renamed Maliia Bakery and is currently run by the third generation "paggalis".

 Bread delivery man